jkrebs-tr/goUtils/README.md

 # goUtils

-A collection of **Go** utility wrappers to streamline common tasks at Trinity Road (and beyond).
-Each package exposes simple, type-safe APIs—**no reflection required**—using Go 1.18+ generics and the underlying client libraries.
+A collection of **Go** utility wrappers to streamline personal common tasks

 ---